 Nothing Was Working

 This got me thinking, when we change our perception of an event, it can completely change our attitudes.
 You see, changed attitudes can lead to a more enjoyable experience.
 The choice is ours on how we perceive things.
-We can choose to focus on what we don’t like about a situation or an experience, which basically leads to frustration, anger, and irritability, or we can accept what is happening.
+We can choose to focus on what we don’t like about a situation or an experience, which leads to frustration, anger, and irritability, or we can accept what is happening.

-Speaking about peace, let’s talk about how to get a more peaceful sleep and what that means for you and your back.
+With that being said, let’s talk about how to get a more peaceful sleep and what that means for you and your back.

 Many of you may already know that I have suffered from back pain personally.
 One of the things I noticed with my own back issues was my sleep habits are directly related to how my back feels.